Alzymologist/Kampela/docs/development/security/kampela_threats.md

   </tr>
   <tr>
     <td>3-I4 Listen to device.
       <br>Research needed here.
-Noise from Kampela is expected to be minimal, but that must be checked.
+Noise from Kampela's inner circuit is expected to be minimal, but that must be checked.
     </td>
   </tr>
   <tr>